XinyueZhangJ/stats220/README.md

 # **STAT220**
 *Hi everyone!
-This is the first R language assignment of Xinyue Zhang.*
+This is the first R language assignment of Xinyue Jenny Zhang.*

 ## About me:
 Here are some of _my favorite_ foods ٩(๑´0`๑)۶: